totiffany/totiffany.github.io/_posts/2018-09-07-Our-Daily-Routine-With-A-Toddler:-16+-Months.md

 ---
 published: false
+description: >-
+  We've had a pretty solid routine with Hazel since she was around 8 months old.
+  The key for us was getting her naps into a predictable schedule, which took us longer than I would have liked, but she's always been stubborn about naps.
+She used to take two of them but recently switched to one nap in the afternoon.
+I miss having two breaks during the day, but her being awake for a longer stretch of time allows us to get out of the apartment more.
+Plus now that she's only taking one nap she doesn't protest the sleep as much.
 ---
 We've had a pretty solid routine with Hazel since she was around 8 months old.
 The key for us was getting her naps into a predictable schedule, which took us longer than I would have liked, but she's always been stubborn about naps.
 She used to take two of them but recently switched to one nap in the afternoon.
 I miss having two breaks during the day, but her being awake for a longer stretch of time allows us to get out of the apartment more.
 Plus now that she's only taking one nap she doesn't protest the sleep as much.